purijatin/njexl_wiki/05-Methods.md

 That shows you what all can be done with this.
 Note that, once you overwrite the args, no other parameter can be passed at all.

-## First Class Citizen : Assignment to Variables
+## Constitutional Right for First Class Citizens : Assignment to Variables

-Methods are first class citizen, hence, one can assing a method to a variable.
+Methods are first class citizen, hence, one can pass a method to a variable.
 Hence, this is perfectly legal :

     def z(){
-       out:println("Yes!")
+       write("Yes!
+I am booked now!")
     }
     x = z // assignment of a function into a variable x() // call that function using the variable

-Thus one can have anonymous functions written as such :
+Thus one can have anonymous functions written w/o a name but binding to a variable :

-    x = def (){ // this is an anonymous function out:println("Yes!")
+    x = def (){ // this is an anonymous function write("Yes!")
     }
     x() // call the function